PrintWeave/PrintWeave/README.md

 ### Requirements

 - A compatible 3D printer (currently supports Bambu Lab printers, with more to come)
-- Node.js (v16 or newer)
+- A computer or server to host the PrintWeave software (Raspberry Pi recommended)
-- Basic command-line knowledge
+- Node.js (v?? or higher)

 ### Installation Steps